-HOW TO LIMIT THE EFFECTS OF CLIMATE CHANGE ON MARINE ECOSYSTEMS?
+HOW CAN WE LIMIT THE IMPACTS OF CLIMATE CHANGE ON MARINE ECOSYSTEMS?

-The best way to fight against the effects of climate change is to preserve biodiversity and avoid overexploitation of certain species.
-The latter has been admitted as an aggravating factor on the effects of climate change (Perry et al., 2010).
-An objective of the Ecosystem Approach to Fisheries (EAF) is to reconcile exploitation and conservation of species; in other words it would allow to maintain the integrity and resilience of ecosystems.
-The EAF contributes to the crucial issue of maintaining marine ecosystems healthy and productive, while proposing a new manner of considering fish exploitation in a broader context (www.fao.org/Fishery/eaf-net).
-The need to develop an adaptation policy that could minimize the impacts of climate change through fishing must become a priority.
-This would require better anticipation of changes using predictive scenarios (sensu Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services -IPBES) and implementing public policies to be able to adapt to the changes taking place in marine ecosystems.
-Although the impact of climate change remains most of the time unavoidable, the adaptation of communities to rapid changes are yet to be understood and assessed, thus opening many research perspectives on this subject.
+The best way to combat the effects of climate change is to preserve biodiversity and avoid overexploiting certain species.
+The latter has been recognized as a factor aggravating the impacts of climate change (Perry et al., 2010).
+The Ecosystem Approach to Fisheries (EAF) reconciles the exploitation and conservation of species, i.e. it aims to maintain ecosystem integrity and resilience.
+The EAF thus contributes to the crucial issue of keeping marine ecosystems healthy and productive, while proposing a new way of considering fish exploitation in a broader context (www.fao.org/fishery/eaf-net).
+The role played by Marine Protected Areas (MPAs) in protecting marine habitats and biodiversity, thereby making ecosystems more resilient, is crucial to support efforts to mitigate climate change (Roberts et al., 2017).
+The need to develop an adaptation policy designed to minimize the impacts of climate change through fishing must become a priority.
+This will require better anticipation of changes using predictive scenarios (in the sense of the Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services - IPBES) and implementing public policies to be able to adapt to the changes taking place in marine ecosystems within the framework of the UN 2030 Agenda for Sustainable Development (Euzen et al., 2017).
+Although the impact of climate change will most of the time remain unavoidable, the adaptation of communities to rapid changes has yet to be understood and assessed, which opens up many opportunities for research on this topic.